hazelgrove/livelits-paper/pldi21/artifact/README.txt

      All of these fields are required.
 They are constructed automatically when you type "livelit " and are initialized with holes that have the necessary types.
-Normal Hazel editor services are available, including livelit application (only of built in livelits for the moment.)
+Normal Hazel editor services are available, including livelit invocation (only of built in livelits for the moment.)
      Only complete livelit definitions (no remaining holes) are added to the livelit context to simplify matters (in principle this is not necessary, but it requires additional error reporting support